 Day 15: Tilje to Tal (1725meters) 5 hours.

 Follow the trail downstream of Marshyangdi River, passing through the scattered villages to reach Tal village for overnight stay.
 Overnight at Tented Camp.
 B.L.D.

 Day 16: Tal to Jagat (1300meters) 5 hours.

 Today the trail runs gently downstream of the river passing the village of Chamje and Himal pani We will have overnight stay at Jagat.
 Overnight at Tented Camp.
 B.L.D.

 Day 17: Jagat to Besisahar (720m) 6 hours.

 Descending gently for 30 minutes and the trail runs gently down to Syange village, and then catch the jeep to Besisahar, Overnight at Tented Camp.
 B.L.D.

-Day 18: Drive back to Kathmandu by bus 7 hours.
-Overnight at hotel.
+Day 18: Drive back to Kathmandu by bus for 7 hours.
+Overnight at the hotel.
 B&B.

 Day 19: Leisure day in Kathmandu.
-Overnight at hotel.
+Overnight at the hotel.
 B.B.

 Day 20: Transfer to the International Airport for your home departure.